Journalism and Media Production

 Electives

-Customize the major to fit your interests and goals by choosing at least three additional com courses that support your specialization.
+Customize the major to fit your interests and goals by choosing at least three additional communication courses that support your specialization.

-(Read more about specializations in the sections below.)
+Read more about specialization options in the sections below.

 Graduation requirements